William Bonin: May 1979

-The first murder for which Bonin was charged was that of 13-year-old Thomas Glen Lundgren.
-Lundgren was last seen leaving his parents' house in Reseda on May 28, 1979.
-Shortly before his abduction, Lundgren had reportedly told friends a man had offered to meet him at a skatepark to take photos of him for a skateboarding magazine.

-Lundgren's partially-clothed body was found the same afternoon in Agoura.
-His clothes and severed genitals were discovered in a nearby field.
-An autopsy revealed that Lundgren had suffered emasculation and extensive bludgeoning.
-In addition, he had been slashed across the throat, stabbed, and strangled to death.
-An expert postulated that Bonin's brutality was likely an attempt to "silence" his homosexual attraction to Lundgren.
+The earliest murder Bonin was eventually charged with was that of 13-year-old Thomas Lundgren.
+Lundgren was last seen leaving his house in Reseda on May 28, 1979.
+Shortly before his abduction, he reportedly told his friends that a man had offered to meet at a skatepark and take pictures for a skateboarding magazine.
+Lundgren's body was found that afternoon in Agoura.
+His clothes and severed genitals were in a nearby field.
+He had been slashed across the throat, stabbed, bludgeoned, then strangled to death.
 Bonin was assisted by Butts.